ocf/ocfweb/ocfweb/docs/docs/staff/backend/kerberos.md

 - `kimpersonate`: Used for impersonating another user using their keytab.

-There's more commands, but they aren't used so often, and can be searched if needed.
+There are more commands, but they aren't used so often, and can be searched if needed.